 (5) Refuses Sexual Relations

 The joint top ten African countries (13 in all) with the highest percentage of MALES 15 to 49 years of age justifying gender based violence are: Central African Republic 75%; Guinea 66%; Congo 62%; Equatorial Guinea 52%; Zambia 49%; Lesotho 48%; Madagascar 46%; Ethiopia 45%; Eritrea 45%; Burundi 44%; Kenya 44%; Uganda 44%; and Cote d’Ivore 42%.
+Significantly in 4 of these countries over 50% of MALES 15 to 49 years of age justify gender-based violence.

 In a deeply worrying sign for the future – current data underlines that violence against women and girls -is now as deeply ingrained amongst African ADOLESCENT BOYS, as it is in adult men.